-Deforestation and degradation requires higher resolution than that offered by moderate resolution sensors - approaches have been made to use the Landsat archive to extract information on both.
-In additional considerable effort has been dedicated to understanding forest change through the Global Forest Observations Initiative (GFOI).
+Deforestation and degradation requires higher resolution than that offered by moderate resolution sensors - approaches have been made to use the Landsat archive to extract information on both 60.
+In additional considerable effort has been dedicated to understanding forest change through the Global Forest Observations Initiative (GFOI) where method and guidance were developed to provide methodological advice for countries wishing to make use of remotely sensed and ground-based data for forest monitoring and REDD+ reporting61.